syncfusion-content/maui-docs/MAUI/DataGrid/swiping.md

 {% endhighlight %}
 {% endtabs %}

-## How to set MaxSwipeOffset based on content size
+## Set MaxSwipeOffset based on content size

 Users can restrict the max swipe offset of a row to the width of the content loaded inside the swipe template by setting the `SfDataGrid.SwipeOffsetMode` as `SwipeOffsetMode.Auto`.
 The default value of the `SwipeOffsetMode` is `SwipeOffsetMode.Custom`.